Europa Sports Park: History

 In February 2014 the Gibraltar Football Association unveiled plans for a UEFA Category 4 multi-function stadium; however, after the association were offered the opportunity to purchase Victoria Stadium, that proposal was abandoned.

 The Government of Gibraltar developed their own plans for a new multi-sports facilities stadium; the site they selected was at Europa Point which was previously a Ministry of Defence cricket pitch.
 The new stadium, designed by AKS Gibraltar, was completed at Europa Point in 2016.

-In 2019 it hosted the Island Games opening ceremony and also hosted the annual Gibraltar Music Festival.
+It hosted the 2019 Island Games opening ceremony and also hosted the annual Gibraltar Music Festival.

-On 27 March 2021, Europa Sports Park was the venue for the WBC interim heavyweight championship rematch between Alexander Povetkin and Dillian Whyte.
+On 27 March 2021, Europa Sports Park was the venue for the Alexander Povetkin vs. Dillian Whyte boxing match.

 In January 2024 new plans were unveiled to upgrade the facilities to meet UEFA Category 2 requirements, which would allow matches to be held there while Victoria Stadium is rebuilt.
 Permission to use Europa Point Stadium for international matches from September 2024 was granted by UEFA in May 2024.

+In September 2025, Europa Sports Park, along with Tercentenary Sports Hall, co-hosted the 2025 Netball World Youth Cup.
+Eighteen teams, including the Gibraltar national netball team, featured in the tournament.
+Europa Sports Park hosted the majority of the significant matches, including all the main quarter-finals, semi-finals, 3rd/4th play-off and final.